AMD Ryzen 5 5600X Review: The Mainstream Knockout

 Ryzen 5 5600X Application Performance - The TLDR

-The geometric mean of both the most lightly- and heavily-threaded tests in our application suite speak volumes.
+This geometric mean of both the most lightly- and heavily-threaded tests in our application suite speak volumes.
 We're quite accustomed to seeing AMD's chips lead in the multi-threaded rankings while trailing, sometimes by sizeable margins, in the single-threaded performance ranking.
 That isn't the case anymore, and Zen 3 easily leads both rankings.

 Again, we tested the Ryzen 5 5600X throughout our test suite with both a Corsair H115i water cooler (marked as AIO in the charts above) and the bundled Wraith Stealth cooler (HSF).
 As we saw in our gaming tests, there is little to no difference between single-threaded performance with the two coolers, but we see a bigger difference in our threaded applications.
 We recorded a 4% boost to performance with the H115i in our cumulative measure, but it's important to note that this delta varies based on workload.
 The deltas range from 1% to 8% (worst case in one workload - y-cruncher), but to keep the charts clean, we've charted performance with our H115i cooler throughout the rest of the application testing.